syedarman1/syedarman1/README.md

 Connect with me professionally:
 - [@syedarman](https://www.linkedin.com/in/syedarman/) - Linkedin

 I discovered my passion for coding in high school, beginning with Java and Python.
 Over the past few years, I've expanded into building full-stack web applications and exploring machine learning projects.
 I've created projects like SummarizeMe, a Chrome extension that summarizes web content which reached over 500 user! and LungAI, an AI-driven web app that predicts lung cancer from CT scans.
-Recently, I've been diving into C# to broaden my gaem development skills.
+Recently, I've been diving into C# to broaden my game development skills.

 -----

 # :round_pushpin: What Am I Doing?
 - :clipboard: Currently I am:
   - Self-teaching AI
   - Grinding LeetCode
-  - Working on personal coding projects and expanding my tech stack
+  - Working on personal coding projects
 -----

 # Tech Stack